rcl9/Canada-Remote-Systems-and-RCPM--A-Potted-History/ReadMe.md

 | Jan 27 1987 | $40 |
 | Jan 28 1988 | $25 |

-The second S-100 computer system was then added into the mix, given the new influx of membership fees, and a third S-100 machine shortly thereafter.
-System three was an old Kaypro 2 with a 16 meg Xebec Hard disk .
+The second S-100 computer system was then added into the mix with a 10MB hard disk (prior to July 1983), given the new influx of membership fees, and a third S-100 machine shortly thereafter; system three was an old Kaypro 2 with a 16 meg Xebec Hard disk .

 But then the "fun started" as they began to hit critical mass.
 The demand for their services started to increase, and as such more and more systems were brought online: